NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

 :ref:`from_onnx`

-.. :ref:`from_nnvm`

 ..
-TODO Make sure that this is the first page data scientists find when they
+That can be the first page data scientists find when they are simply trying
-.. are simply trying to run a trained model; they DO NOT need to do a system
+.. to run a trained model; they DO NOT need to do a system install of the Intel
-.. install of the Intel nGraph++  bridges; they can use our Python APIs to run
+.. nGraph++ bridges; they can use our Python APIs to run a trained model.
-.. a trained model.
+..

 The Intel nGraph APIs can be used to run inference on a model that has been *exported* from a Deep Learning framework.
 An export produces a file with